Imperial-Brew/PaperlessReporting/docs/pipeline_summary.md

    - Extracting and validating quote items
    - Exporting quote items to CSV
    - Error handling with invalid data
+   - Parallel processing with BatchProcessor and ParallelStage
+   - Pipeline creation using the builder pattern
+   - Account and contact data acquisition and processing
+   - S3 integration for data storage

 5. **Documented the Framework**
    - A comprehensive README file with usage examples